 The second type of URL parameters are dynamic because they pull relevant data into set fields within the tracking URL at the time that the ad is shown.
 Put simply, using the dynamic parameters keeps you from having to write in the corresponding values (ie, Ad Group, Ad ID, etc) individually for each URL.

 These can be great to provide you additional information in Google Analytics.
 They are not as necessary for Google AdWords advertisements, as much of this information is already captured in Google Analytics via AdWords-Analytics linking, but they can still be useful.
 However, if you are using another advertising platform, such as Bing Ads, some of these dynamic parameters become much more important.
-Here is a list of the dynamic parameters that are currently supported by Bing Ads:

 Tracking Bing Ads in Google Analytics